Student Support Services

 In the event of a crisis requiring emergency response, please call 911 or the ESF University Police Department at 315-470-6666.
 Your first priority in an emergency situation should be your own safety and security.

 Referral to Campus Resources

 SUNY ESF contracts for various support services through our relationship with Syracuse University.
 Any student enrolled at ESF can utilize the extensive resources made available through this partnership.
-To assist in navigating Syracuse University, our office can work 1:1 with students to identify specifically what services are available through these offices, but also what to expect when they arrive at these locations.
+To assist in that process, our office can assist in identifying more specifically what services are available through these offices, but also what to expect when they arrive at these locations.
 Some of the most common resources that students seek out are:

 These are just some of the many offices that ESF students are able to seek support and resources from.
 For more information on addition resources at Syracuse University, please contact our office so we can help direct your interests.

 As you interact with students, situations or conversations may arise which cause you concern.
 You may be the first person to realize a student needs assistance.
 We believe your relationship can assist a student in finding the answers or help they need.
 Listen and assess how you can best be of assistance.
 Depending on the situation, refer students to the appropriate resources on campus.
 If you are ever unsure of the best way to help, Student Affairs staff can accept your referral or consult in person, by phone, or email about how you can best serve each student to address individual situations or concerns.

 When a student needs more than you feel prepared to assist, a referral to Student Affairs (Student Support) is a great way to help.
 If you have helped a student resolve an issue, but suspect more assistance is needed, share your concerns with Student Affairs staff.

 There are times when we may reach out to you to gather additional information.
 When we contact others, our goal is to collaborate to determine the best course of action for each student or situation.
 We appreciate receiving information you might have that will help us reach our goal of effectively supporting our students.